First-order phase transitions in Twin Higgs models: Phase dynamics in Twin Higgs models

 Nevertheless, a direction at which the $\text{SU}(4)$ symmetry is broken depends solely on the $\mathbb{Z}_2$-breaking part of the effective potential while the large corrections from heavy vectors are $\mathbb{Z}_2$-symmetric\footnote{This is true only if the SM and TS gauge couplings are identical.
 Apparently, the TH naturalness requires them to be very close, so with no lost of generality, one can set them formally equal.}.
 For this reason, in the symmetric phase and its vicinity, one can simply ignore large, unknown contributions from gauge sectors and use the one-loop resummed effective potential \eqref{eq:V_tot} which encodes all the necessary information about the $\mathbb{Z}_2$-breaking in the Lagrangian.

 At the temperatures at which symmetry is restored, the effective potential is well approximated by the polynomial in fields (see appendix \ref{app:expansion}).
 The cubic terms will be tiny, because at high temperatures mass of each particle is dominated by its thermal corrections.
-Without significant cubic terms, the field cannot tunnel from symmetric phase, and the only way to escape is the continues phase transition.
+Without significant cubic terms, the field cannot tunnel from symmetric phase, and the only way to escape is the continuous phase transition.

-When the continues transition takes place, the global minimum moves away from the origin.
+When the continuous transition takes place, the global minimum moves away from the origin.
 This can happen only if the second order derivative computed at the origin changes sign from positive to negative

 where $\zeta_A$ and $\zeta_B$ are thermal mass coefficients which depend on the SM and TS couplings, respectively.
 The mixed derivative obviously vanishes.